-The hardware is a System-on-Chip.
+The hardware is a cellular IoT System-in-Package.

 The hardware is in the scope of the security evaluation as it provides security features, such as immutable storage, isolation features, cryptographic functionality and key management, which are essential for ensuring the security of the implementation.